matthewpanetta/CMPSC457_Final/README.txt

   You can restart the game at any time by pressing the 'r' key.

   Camera Controls: Rotate the view using the 'Home' and 'End' keys.
 Zoom in using 'Page Up' and Zoom out using 'Page Down'.
+Reset the camera by hitting the 'v' key.

 Online Resources -------------------------------------------------------------------------------------------------------
   OpenGL documentation   - https://www.opengl.org/sdk/docs/